 The Blue Swallow is a stunning African species, sporting a metallic, dark blue appearance, with long tail streamers, particularly in males.
 Their wingspan is between 101mm and 119mm, so they are a relatively small species.
 These birds prefer to spend their mating season in south-eastern Africa, where there is high rainfall, high altitudes and high humidity.

 The number of Blue Swallows has been steadily dropping in recent years, due to deforestation, or agricultural purposes.
 With an estimated 100 birds or less left, this species is increasingly hard to find.

-According to the Endangered Wildlife Trust, the KZN Midlands has the largest remaining population of Blue Swallows, so one needn’t stray further than Tillietudlem Game Reserve to spot one!
+According to the Endangered Wildlife Trust, the KZN Midlands has the largest remaining population of Blue Swallows, so one needn’t stray further than Tillietudlem Nature Reserve to spot one!
 Tillietudlem falls within the mist belt grasslands region, characterised by undulating hills, frequent bodies of water, and lots of rainfall.
 Further, we are just east of the montane forest regions in Lesotho, consisting of mountainous vegetation.
 Firmly within the birds’ favourite conditions, Tillietudlem is a good bet for your Blue Swallow-spotting adventures.